mateusjs/ioet/README.md

 While coding was possible notice the lack of some helper functions, so i created it.

 After finishing to code, and test, i start to improve the app with some actions and documentation.

+The idea of the solution is to get the value of the multiplier for each hour worked on each day.

+So i splitted the input by day, then for each hour i check the amount to pay and add it to the total.